Toolkit ShelfFind

 Pregnancy Week Calculator: what it calculates

-Pregnancy Week Calculator calculates estimated gestational age from last menstrual period, cycle length and as-of date.
-The core method is Gestational age = days since first day of last menstrual period / 7.
+Pregnancy Week Calculator calculates estimated gestational age from last menstrual period, cycle length, and as-of date.
+The visible formula is Gestational age = days since first day of last menstrual period / 7.

 ResultEstimated gestational age